The Gate of Youth (1981 film): Plot

-Later, Tae begins coughing up blood.
-It is revealed that she has contracted tuberculosis from working in the mine.
-Hanawa helps her, but she is eventually put into a hospital to treat her condition.
+Tae begins coughing up blood.
+It is revealed that she has contracted tuberculosis from her years working in the mine.
+Hanawa tries to help her, but she is eventually put into a hospital to treat her condition.
 She remains there for several years.
 As a result, Shinsuke moves to Iizuka, where he lives with Hanawa and attends school.

-Shinsuke is scouted by baseball coach Mr. Hirano in 1950, just as he is about to enter high school.
+Just as he is about to enter senior high school in 1950, Shinsuke is scouted by baseball coach Mr. Hirano.
+The coach says he shows great promise and could even go to university on an athletic scholarship.
 A year later, Shinsuke's childhood friend Orie and her mother (Taeko Shinbashi) visit Tae in the hospital.
-Shinsuke arrives on a motorcycle given to him by Hanawa, but instead of letting Orie ride with him, he takes his music teacher Ms. Azusa (Hitomi Kageyama), whom he has a crush on, to a record store in Hakata.
+Shinsuke arrives on a motorcycle given to him by Hanawa.
+However, instead of letting Orie ride with him, he takes his music teacher Ms. Azusa (Hitomi Kageyama), whom he has a crush on, to a record store in Hakata.
+He later feels conflicted by this decision, as he is also still attracted to Orie.

-By 1953, Hanawa once again offers to marry Tae, but she rejects his proposal.
+A few years pass.
+In 1953, Hanawa once again offers to marry the sickly Tae, as he is still in love with her.
+Tae rejects his proposal.
 Ms. Azusa quits and returns to Tokyo.
 Shinsuke visits Orie, who is now working as a bar hostess and prostitute in Kokura.
 She tells him that her mother recently died.
-His motorcycle is stolen, so he and Orie stay at a hotel where she sometimes brings clients.
+Shinsuke's motorcycle is stolen, so he and Orie stay together at a hotel.
 Orie takes Shinsuke's virginity, then encourages him to leave his past behind and go to university in Tokyo.

-Meanwhile, Hanawa is shot in the knee.
+Back in Chikuo, Hanawa is shot in the knee.
+As the shooting occurred at night, the assailant is unknown.
 His gang suspects that the Korean miners are responsible.
-While investigating, Chota (Nenji Kobayashi), one of Hanawa's gang members, shoots at Hanawa and Shinsuke but is captured.
+Shinsuke returns to help out Hanawa.
+While investigating, Chota (Nenji Kobayashi), one of Hanawa's gang members, shoots at them but is captured.
 It is revealed that Chota was attempting to frame the Koreans in order to start a gang war.
-Mr. Kanayama confirms that the Koreans were not responsible for the shooting.
+Kanayama confirms that the Koreans were not responsible for the shooting.
 Hanawa and Shinsuke take Chota back with them for punishment.

 That same night, Tae dies.
 Her death and Chota's act of violence finally convince Shinsuke to go to Tokyo.
-In the end, he writes a goodbye letter to Hanawa and rides away.
+He writes a goodbye letter to Hanawa, purchases a train ticket and rides away.